our-sinc-topo/visable-marketplace/README.md

 5. Navigate to and select the root directory of the extension (the folder that contains manifest.json).

 ### Try it out
-Go to a page, highlighting some text and clicking the extension's icon.
+Go to a page, highlight some text, and click the extension's icon.

 <img src="https://user-images.githubusercontent.com/22160049/31060362-6f164bfa-a6e0-11e7-8d63-f81a5c0acbef.png">